-With the exception of the GAM, home-based businesses are still unable to obtain licenses in Jordan.
-Up until April 2020, GAM had issued a total of 351 licenses for home-based businesses since regulations were amended in 2017, which reduced costs and simplified procedures to allow more people to start businesses.
+With the exception of the GAM, home-based businesses are still unable to obtain a license in Jordan.330 By April 2020, GAM has issued a total of 351 licences for home-based businesses since regulations were amended in 2017, which reduced costs and simplified procedures to allow more people to start businesses.

-The municipality has given district governors the authority to issue licenses for home-based businesses without having to refer to organisational committees, with exception to food related businesses that require approval from the Jordan Food and Drug Administration.
-GAM consider licence procedures a priority that should be completed within three days from the date of application submission.
+The municipality has given district governors the authority to issue licences for home-based businesses without having to refer to organisational committees, with exception to food related businesses that require approval from the Jordan Food and Drug Administration.
+GAM consider licence procedures a priority that should be completed within three days of the date of application submission.